simar7511/health-connectivity-lounge/README.md

 - Bilingual (Spanish & English) flyers, including a QR code linked to our virtual clinic, at churches, schools, and grocery stores
 - Engaging Latino communities through digital platforms, such as WhatsApp

-Collaborates with churches and schools, where patients feel safe and supported.
+Collaborating with churches and schools, where patients feel safe and supported.
 Supplying devices, such as tablets, at these locations to ensure patients without personal devices can access our virtual clinic.

 Once patients successfully access our virtual clinic, they can schedule an appointment or use the AI chatbot for basic inquiries.